 1. A signal receiver comprising:

-Michael is interested in how companies value there IP.
-These reports are focused primarily on the the value IP brings to Companies after filing for bankruptcy.
+Michael is interested in how companies value their IP.
+These reports are focused primarily on the value IP brings to Companies after filing for bankruptcy.